UWO-CS346-Fall-25/cs346f25-reading-list-app/README.md

 allowing users to select the edition of the book they want to add.

 -Bookshelf now displays a user's books, and inside of Manage Books, add is partially functional.
--Working on modifiying the existing code for fetching the books for the page.
+-Working on modifying the existing code for fetching the books for the page.
 -Delete is also partially completed

 How would we use row level security?